 6 Myths About Sex We Need to Stop Believing

 Look around the internet for a few moments, and you’ll quickly realize some of us believe a lot of weird, bad, or just wrong things about sex.
 It’s not completely our fault.
-From incomplete or non-existent sex education and societal and cultural pressures, sex is only something people tend to think about right before they’re about to fuck.
+From incomplete or non-existent sex education and societal and cultural pressures, sex is only something people tend to think about right before they’re about to get naked.

 One way to have better, more satisfying sex is to clear your head of the myths surrounding the act, foreplay, and what your partner might want – or not want.
 These aren’t all the things we get wrong about sex, but it’s a start.